danisau/sistemas-programables-practica2/README.md

 The objective of the program is to simulate an alarm using a REED SWITCH and a BUZZER.
 If the magnetic field of the REED SWITCH is interfered with by some signal, it sends a signal to the BUZZER and the LED so that it turn on simulating the alarm with sound and light.

+this program was developed under free software, the operating system of BEDIAN was used